 2. Private Sector over Government

-– Business ecosystems are NOT developed by government or through government agency
+– Business ecosystems are NOT developed by the government or through a government agency

-– Private sector MUST create businesses and business ecosystems, government assists in protecting them
+– Private sector MUST create businesses and business ecosystems, the government assists in protecting them

 – Economic systems ONLY become defensible through entanglement with larger economic systems